koalalorenzo/blog/content/posts/202208-prevent-macos-sleep-makefiles/index.md

 ifneq (,$(shell which caffeinate))
 ```

-I have decided to check if the kernel/OS running is macOS/Darwin.
+I have decided to check if the kernel/OS is Darwin/macOS.
 There is space
-for improvements here!
+for improvements here to support different GNU/Linux distros.

 I have implemented this in my
 [Ansible Playbooks](https://gitlab.com/koalalorenzo/playbooks), as I was always
 finding myself struggling with having to restart commands just because I forgot
 to prevent my Mac from sleeping.
-Now I got it fixed with just 3 lines of code! 🥰
+Now I got it fixed with just three lines of code! 🥰